 Ac 2:24 But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him.

 No human being can ignore Jesus.
-We will ether bow to Him now in response to His love and shed blood on the cross, or later in response to His power and wrath at the judgment.
+We will ether bow to Him now in response to His love and shed blood on the cross, or later in response to His power at the judgment.

 Php 2:8 And being found in appearance as a man, he humbled himself and became obedient to death– even death on a cross!
 9 Therefore God exalted him to the highest place and gave him the name that is above every name, 10 that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.